Representative Titus

 A fiery blaze erupted outside Las Vegas, Nevada just after midnight.
 The collision occurred near U.S. Highway 95 and Mile Marker 13 in Nye County.
 According to authorities, two semi-trucks were involved in the crash.
 One semi was hauling 31,000 pounds of lithium-ion batteries sectioned onto 7 pallets—the other trailer contained lumber, adding fuel to the flames.

-The incident marks the third in a string of recent crashes to disrupt traffic surrounding Nevada—all involving batteries.
+The incident marks the third of thermal runaway incidents involving lithium-ion battery packs to disrupt traffic surrounding Nevada.

 Rapid Extinguishment

 Nye County Fire Services extinguished the electric fire with about 5,500 gallons of an F-500 EA® solution by 2 AM.
-This was achieved just two hours after the initial spark.
+This was achieved just two hours after the initial spark, effectively interrupting the cell-to-cell propagation of heat that fuels thermal runaway.

 In August, fire departments in Nye County had the opportunity to obtain innovative firefighting equipment and in service training thanks to grant funding from the U.S. Department of Energy Environmental Management (EM) Nevada Program.
-The grant supplied F-500 EA® and two Fast Response Trailers to each station.
+The grant supplied F-500 EA® and two Fast Response Trailers to each station, ensuring first responders were well-prepared for emergencies involving lithium-ion batteries.

 There were no fatalities reported and both drivers involved suffered minor injuries, police said.

 The aftermath of the crash resulted in continued closures on parts of U.S. Highway 95 that morning.
-Trained cleanup crews were brought in to assess the damage and safely remove debris without reigniting any fragments.
+Trained cleanup crews were brought in to assess the damage and safely remove debris without reigniting the hazardous runoff from the burned lithium-ion cells.

 Targeted Legislation

 Last week, Nevada representative Dina Titus introduced the Thermal Runaway Reduction Act.
-This is the beginning of new legislation aimed at improving the health and safety of Nevada’s residents and roadways as the transportation of lithium-ion batteries and electric vehicles reaches new highs.
+This is the beginning of new legislation aimed at improving the health and safety of Nevada’s residents and roadways as the transportation of lithium-ion batteries, energy storage systems, and electric vehicles reaches new highs.

 “An accident involving these batteries in highly populated urban areas could have tragic consequences,” Titus said in a statement.